Coordination of Benefits ( COB )

 Example without deductible (Non-Duplication: On a $100 procedure, primary might pay $80 (80% of its allowed fee).

 Secondary Medicaid: Secondary reduces what they pay by what primary pays.
-The estimated patient portion becomes a write-off for the secondary insurance.
-Only use this rule if allowed to bill Medicaid as secondary.
+The estimated patient portion becomes a write-off for the primary insurance.
+This rule is only considered when a plan is secondary (Order = 2).
+Additional plans (e.g., tertiary) use Standard COB logic.
+Only use this rule when allowed to bill Medicaid as secondary.

-Calculation used: ProcFee - Pri Ins Pay Est (or Ins Pay) - Pri WO - Sec Ins Est
+Calculations used: Pri Ins Write-Off = ProcFee - Pri Ins Pay Est (or Pri Ins Pay) - Sec Ins Est (or Sec Ins Pay)